Peter-Easton/GrapheneOS-Knowledge/For Testers/The-Compatibility-Test-Suite.md

 You're going to need a few things to test GrapheneOS.

 ### Hardware
-* An x86 computer running your flavour of Linux.
-It doesn't have to be powerful, as the phone will do most of the work.
+* An x86-64 computer running your flavour of Linux.
+It doesn't have to be powerful, as the phone will do most of the work. **32-bit x86 is not supported.**
 * A good-quality USB-A to USB-C cable. **Take Note:** Android takes full advantage of all the features offered by the USB protocol.
 Many laptops that have USB-C ports, or computer towers that have front ports often do not implement all the features, and Linux kernels that predate 5 may have broken support for USB 3 and 3.1.
 Many errors are caused by improperly traced or shoddy cables.
 For best results, always use a high-quality USB-A to C cable plugged directly into the motherboard of your computer.
 * The device you want to test
 * A well-lit area with a way to prop the phone up at least an arm's length away from something it can focus on.
 A great way to do this is simply using tape to secure the phone to something heavy, such as a wooden block, a small weight, or even a mitten drying rack.